 Some elements of background

-In Multiparty computation (MPC), a set of parties that do not trust each other try to jointly compute a function over their inputs while keeping those inputs private.
+In Multiparty computation (MPC), a set of parties that do not trust each other try to jointly compute a function over their inputs while keeping those inputs private, the same is true for our MPC wallet.

 To generate a signature one needs at least t+1 participants out of the total of n participants running the code.
 For example, in the 2 party case, we have t=1 and we need both parties in order to sign.
 This is opposed to regular ECDSA where only a single signer is needed.
 In multisig scheme on the other hand, the same distributed signing can be achieved but the signature itself will look different, non-standard, giving away the identities of the signers.